frankiannelli/SocialNetwork/src/graph/Readme.md

 using coretto had to use map.entry instead of just Entry check if this is ok

+remove null from the searches when we set a node to null eg the null shouldnt appear in the popular list

 Questions

-how do i implement the delete node should searching be case sensitive
+how do i implement the delete node should searching be case sensitive does the file have to be called driver is it ok to have a package what files? graph, main, social network